Prematurity

 Management Before Birth

-There is a dramatic improvement in prognosis with each additional week of gestation, particularly in very premature babies.
-In women with a history of preterm birth or an ultrasound demonstrating a cervical length of 25mm or less before 24 weeks gestation there are two options of trying to delay birth:
+In women with a history of preterm birth or an ultrasound demonstrating a cervical length of 25mm or less before 24 weeks gestation, there are two options for trying to delay birth:

-• Prophylactic cervical cerclage: putting a suture in the cervix to hold it closed
+• Prophylactic cervical cerclage (placing a suture in the cervix to hold it closed)

-• Delayed cord clamping or cord milking: can increase the circulating blood volume and haemoglobin in the baby
+• Delayed cord clamping increases the circulating blood volume and haemoglobin in the baby

 Issues In Early Life